multiprocessio/datastation/README.md

   * Query SQL, NoSQL, metrics, and document databases
   * Query API servers
   * Load Excel, Parquet, CSV, JSON, and log files from disk
-* Script against data in Python, JavaScript, Ruby, Julia, or R
+* Script against data in Python, JavaScript, Ruby, PHP, Julia, or R
 * Cross-platform: Windows, macOS, and Linux

+## Try out the demo

+See [here](https://app.datastation.multiprocess.io/) for the free online demo.

+It uses in-memory evaluation so your data never leaves your machine/browser.
+Because it runs in browser memory it has some limitations that the desktop and server versions don't.

 ## Install